karina-kor/Recipe-app-novi/README.md

 ### 1. Receive project file with API Keys:

+1. Clone the repository
+2. Create a .env file based on .env.example.
+3. Fill in your own keys:
-Option 1: Request API Keys from Edamam and set up Firebase Option 2: (Novi University of Applied Sciences) Receive a project file that contains the required API keys and configuration data.
+Option 1: Request API Keys from Edamam (https://www.edamam.com/) and set up Firebase (https://firebase.google.com/).
+Option 2: (Novi University of Applied Sciences) Receive a project file that contains the required API keys and configuration data.
 This file should include an .env file preconfigured with API keys and Firebase configuration data.

 ### 2. Unpack the Project: